-Sildenafil, vardenafil and tadalafil are highly selective inhibitors of cyclic guanosine monophosphate (cGMP)-dependent phosphodiesterase type 5 (PDE5) [5] commonly used for improving erectile dysfunction.
-Moreover, oral therapy with sildenafil promotes nitric oxide mediated pulmonary vasodilation with dose-dependent decrease of pulmonary artery pressure and vascular resistance [6].
-These features provide the rationale behind its use for the treatment of pulmonary arterial hypertension.
-We have previously shown [7] that intraperitoneal injection of sildenafil and vardenafil to F508del-CF mice corrects CFTR-dependent chloride transport.
-However, systemic hemodynamics, including flushing, headache and other cardiovascular effects [8,9] could compromise their potential in CF. Therefore, we hypothesized that in vivo nebulisation of PDE5 inhibitors restore chloride transport through F508del-CFTR.
-In the present study, we developed a low stress mouse chamber for inhalation studies and we sought to investigate efficacy of inhaled PDE5 inhibitors on ion transport across the nasal mucosa of F508del-CF mice.
-Our results provide clear evidence that inhalation of PDE5 inhibitors restores chloride transport across the respiratory epithelium of F508del-CF mice.
+This article has supplementary material accessible from www.erj.ersjournals.com hypertension.
+We have shown previously [7] that intraperitoneal injection of sildenafil and vardenafil to F508del CF mice rescues CFTR-dependent chloride transport.
+However, systemic haemodynamics, including flushing, headache and other cardiovascular effects [8, 9], could compromise their potential use in CF. Therefore, we hypothesised that in vivo nebulisation of PDE5 inhibitors restore F508del CFTR chloride transport.
+In the present study, we developed a low-stress mouse chamber for inhalation studies and sought to investigate the efficacy of inhaled PDE5 inhibitors on ion transport across the nasal mucosa of F508del CF mice.
+Our results provide clear evidence that inhalation of PDE5 inhibitors restores chloride transport across the respiratory epithelium of F508del CF mice.